4 UK Secure Solutions for Effective Construction Site Security

 Introduction

-Assess Unique Security Risks in Construction Environments
+What Unique Security Risks Do Construction Environments Face?

 Site Evaluation: Conduct a thorough walkthrough to pinpoint vulnerable areas, including open access points and poorly lit sections that may attract criminal activity.
 The reality is that these overlooked spots can become hotspots for theft.